cobalthq/cobalt-product-public-docs/content/en/Platform Deep Dive/Cobalt Account/_index.md

 ---

 {{% pageinfo %}}
-Once you've selected **Get Started** in the email invitation and created a password, your Cobalt account is fully set up.
+Once you've confirmed your email address and created a password, your Cobalt account is fully set up.
 {{% /pageinfo %}}

 Tune your account settings, and learn how to [recover your account](/platform-deep-dive/cobalt-account/account-recovery/) if you can't sign in.